 If you’re interested in other resources for ggalluvial I’d recommend Jason Cory Brunson’s vignette for the package (which I heavily relied on).
 Check out my final post, or the github repo for all of the underlying code and data.
 Thanks for reading!

-1. Well if you must know, I’m slightly color blind and while it doesn’t impact my life much it’s resulted in me never quite trusting my eye to pick colors.
+Well if you must know, I’m slightly color blind and while it doesn’t impact my life much it’s resulted in me never quite trusting my eye to pick colors.
 So instead I often take them from elsewhere with Adobe Color or the eyedropper tool.

 For this project I used google image search to pull an iconic image from each episode.
 I then loaded that image into Adobe Color and selected a single color that I thought fit the image and was unique from the other options.
 So White Christmas is Jon Hamm’s suit, San Junipero is Kelly’s jacket, Shut Up and Dance is Kenney’s yellow-tinted glasses.
-It’s probably too tedious and not effective enough, but, it’s what I did.
+It’s probably too tedious and not effective enough, but, it’s what I did.↩“wide” data is easier for manual entry and probably how you think about data if you usually use a spreadsheet.

-“long” is not very visually appealing, but far easier to work with in R and plot with ggplot
+“long” is not very visually appealing, but far easier to work with in R and plot with ggplot↩